openscope/openscope/documentation/aircraft-commands.md

 (west) is 270.
 Of course you can use any angle in between these as well.
 If the heading is set before takeoff, the aircraft will turn to that heading after takeoff.

-The target heading is specified by a three-digit heading.
+The target heading is specified by a three digit heading.
 You can force the aircraft to reach the heading by turning left or right by inserting `left`, `l`, `right`, or `r` before the new heading, as demonstrated below.

-Alternatively, you can instruct an aircraft to turn from its current heading by a given angle by specifying the direction of turn with the heading change as a one- or two-digit number of degrees
+Alternatively, you can instruct an aircraft to turn from its current heading by a given angle by specifying the direction of turn with the heading change as a one or two digit number of degrees.

 _Syntax -_ `AAL123 fh [hdg]` or `AAL123 (rightarrow) [hdg]` or `AAL123 t r 270` (target heading) or `AAL123 t r 45` (heading change)